96boards/website/openhours/README.md

 These sessions will be held on BlueJeans and recorded so they can be made available after the session.
 There is a limit to a 100 participants so it will be first come first served initially!

-We look forward to talking with you
+We look forward to talking with you.

 The 96Boards Team